Acura TLX Insurance Rates

 Rates are averaged for all Acura TLX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on car insurance requires avoiding accidents and claims, having above-average credit, being claim-free, and deciding if full coverage is necessary.
-Compare rates at least once a year by getting quotes from direct car insurance companies, and also from your local car insurance providers.
+Getting lower rates on auto insurance consists of avoiding accidents and violations, having a positive credit history, being claim-free, and possibly higher deductibles.
+Shop around every time your policy renews by requesting quotes from direct car insurance companies, and also from your local car insurance providers.

 - Increasing physical damage deductibles can save approximately $500 each year